Free Will Baptist: Randall-line

 The Bullockites, mostly under the name "Freewill Baptists", continued in Maine into the early 20th century, while the Buzzellites disappeared shortly after their founding.

+In 1841, Randall's Free Will Baptists merged with a similar group, the Free Communion Baptists, to form the Free Baptists.

-The "Randall" line of Freewill Baptists grew quickly.
-However, in 1911, the majority of the Randall Line churches (and all the denominational property) merged with the Northern Baptist Convention.
-Those churches that did not merge and remained Freewill Baptist joined with other Free Will Baptists in the Southwest and Midwest to organize the Cooperative General Association of Free Will Baptists in 1916.
+The Randall-line of Freewill Baptists grew quickly.
+In 1911, the majority of the Free Will Baptist churches in the Northeast merged with the American Baptist Churches USA.
+Those churches that did not merge joined with other Free Will Baptists in the Southwest and Midwest to organize the Cooperative General Association of Free Will Baptists in 1916.

-The union of the lines
+Union

 Fraternal relations had existed between the Northern and Southern Free Will Baptists, but the question of slavery, and later the Civil War, prevented any formal union until the 20th century.
-On November 5, 1935, representatives of the General Conference (Palmer) and the Cooperative General Association (a mixture of Randall and Palmer elements west of the Mississippi) met in Nashville, Tennessee, to unite and organize the National Association of Free Will Baptists.
+On November 5, 1935, representatives of the General Conference (Palmer-line) and the Cooperative General Association (a mixture of the Randall and Palmer line at the west of the Mississippi) met in Nashville, Tennessee, to unite and organize the National Association of Free Will Baptists.
 The majority of Free Will Baptist churches organized under this umbrella, which remains the largest of the Free Will Baptist groups to this day.

 Theology and practice

-Free Will Baptist congregations believe the Bible is the very word of God and without error in all that it affirms.
+Free Will Baptist congregations believe the Bible is the very word of God and without error.
 Free Will Baptist doctrine teaches that God desires salvation for all and sent Jesus to die for everyone.
-Still, Free Will Baptists believe God has given man the freedom of choice to accept or reject Christ’s sacrifice.
+Still, Free Will Baptists believe that God has sovereignly given man the choice to accept or reject Christ's sacrifice.
 Faith is the condition for salvation; hence, Free Will Baptists hold to conditional security.
 An individual is "saved by faith and kept by faith."
 In support of this concept, some Free Will Baptists refer to the Greek word translated "believeth" found in John 3:16 in the King James translation.
 This is a continuous action verb and can thus be read, "that whosoever believes and continues to believe shall not perish, but have everlasting life."
 The concept is not of someone sinning occasionally and thus accidentally ending up "not saved," but instead of someone "repudiating" his or her faith in Christ.
-Thus "once saved, always saved" is rejected by the denomination.
+Thus "once saved, always saved" is rejected.

 On Perseverance of the Saints from the official Treatise:

 "There are strong grounds to hope that the truly regenerate will persevere unto the end, and be saved, through the power of divine grace which is pledged for their support; but their future obedience and final salvation are neither determined nor certain, since through infirmity and manifold temptations they are in danger of falling; and they ought, therefore, to watch and pray lest they make shipwreck of their faith and be lost."